Latest Illinois Cannabis News: Medical Marijuana and More

 Thus, there’s no need to throw caution to the wind.
 In fact, you want to play it by the book.
 The first thing to do is to check if your condition is listed as a qualifying requirement.

-Then, you can get a prescription from your medical caregiver and take part in the program.
+Then, you can get a certification from one of our registered physicians, and take part in the program.
 When shopping around, stick to licensed retailers.
 Don’t even think about exportation or trafficking.